-The Police Service of Northern Ireland is determined to support our staff to achieve the highest professional standards.
+The Chief Constable is determined to support his staff to achieve the highest professional standards.

 The policing environment and context continues to change.
-2020 was a year that due to the global Coronavirus pandemic, saw the agility of policing being tested and challenged.
-It has also created opportunities for innovation and for wider use of technology as part of normal business and this is an opportunity we are keen to exploit further.
-We continue to see that crime patterns, communities and methods of communication have transformed and continue to evolve.
+Crime patterns, communities and methods of communication have transformed and continue to evolve.
 Policing faces the challenge of providing a trusted and accountable local presence whilst at the same time having the skills, technology and procedures necessary to combat international, often hi-tech, crime networks, operating across national and cultural boundaries.
-These changing demands are driving an increase in professionalism and expertise and challenging the practices, culture and leadership required to ensure that the PSNI remains effective at keeping the people who live, work and visit Northern Ireland safe.
+These changing demands are driving an increase in professionalism and expertise and challenging the practices, culture and leadership required to ensure that PSNI remains effective at keeping the people who live, work and visit Northern Ireland safe.
 Confidence must be built and legitimacy demonstrated, not only through a representative workforce but also within the skills, behaviours, knowledge and leadership of those who work in policing.

 Learning and development must be relevant to business priorities and aligned with organisational direction.
-This strategy and associated annual delivery plans will ensure that resource investment and programme design align with organisational direction including the PSNI Corporate Plan, PSNI Annual Policing Plan, PSNI People Strategy and PSNI Leadership Strategy.
-The PSNI understands that investment in the development of our people is key to creating an empowered, engaged and confident workforce that feels valued and supported.

-Learning and development will support the long term development of our staff by developing the technical skills, competencies and values based behaviours necessary to deliver high quality policing services within Northern Ireland.
+The training and development strategy and associated annual delivery plans will ensure that resource investment and programme design align with organisational direction including the PSNI Corporate Plan, the Northern Ireland Policing Plan, PSNI People and Culture Strategy and PSNI Leadership Strategy.
+The service understands that investment in the development of people is key to creating an empowered, engaged, effective and confident workforce that feels valued and supported.
+Learning and development will support staff by developing the technical skills, competencies and values based behaviours necessary to deliver high quality policing services within Northern Ireland.